Skip to main content

 Who may qualify: Older adults age 60 and older are the main audience for Older Americans Act meals.
 Local providers may also serve some spouses, volunteers, or people with disabilities under program rules.

 Where to apply: Call your local senior center or ask ADRC to connect you.
-If you need grocery help too, Wyoming DFS says SNAP is handled with a paper application on its SNAP page before you apply.
+If you need grocery help too, Wyoming DFS has information on its SNAP page before you apply.

-Reality check: Home-delivered meals are not the same as full-time home care.
-In frontier areas, weather and distance may change delivery schedules.
+Reality check: Home-delivered meals are not full-time home care.
+In frontier areas, weather and distance can change delivery schedules.

 Transportation and rides